Why Radio Advertising? 2022 Edition

 Creating Brand Frame

-Radio accounts for 16% of all time spent with media so is effective at driving high share of voice/share of mind for a brand on budgets that would have limited impact within other media.
+Radio is effective at driving a high share of voice/share of mind for a brand on budgets that would have limited impact within other media.

 This amplifies brand fame: analysis of the IPA Databank reveals that including radio as part of the mix significantly increases the chance of achieving brand fame, as the chart below shows.